playframework/playframework/documentation/manual/working/scalaGuide/advanced/embedding/ScalaEmbeddingPlay.md

 While Play apps are most commonly used as their own container, you can also embed a Play server into your own existing application.
 This can be used in conjunction with the Twirl template compiler and Play routes compiler, but these are of course not necessary, a common use case for embedding a Play application will be because you only have a few very simple routes.

 The simplest way to start an embedded Play server is to use the [`NettyServer`](api/scala/index.html#play.core.server.NettyServer$) factory methods.
-If all you need to do is provide some straight forward routes, you may decide to use the [[String Interpolating Routing DSL|ScalaSirdRouter]] in combination with the `fromRouter` method:
+If all you need to do is provide some straightforward routes, you may decide to use the [[String Interpolating Routing DSL|ScalaSirdRouter]] in combination with the `fromRouter` method:

 @[simple](code/ScalaEmbeddingPlay.scala)